 Because it uses heat instead of pesticides, this method may be preferred among people with young children, pets, or health conditions that make them more sensitive to chemicals.

-An effective Integrated Pest Management (IPM) program strives for long-term pest solutions without the use of chemicals and insecticides, except as a last resort.
+Thermal pest control, or “heat treatments” as we call them, is one of the methods used in an effective Integrated Pest Management (IPM) program—the goal of which is to provide long-term pest solutions without the use of chemicals and insecticides except as a last resort.

-One of the methods used, especially to fight bed bugs, is heat treatment (also referred to as “thermal pest control”).
-There are several forms of heat treatment, depending on the size and scope of the infestation.
-Examples range from household washers and dryers to portable heating devices, steamers, and heat chambers.
+There are several forms of heat treatment that can be used to exterminate bed bugs and other pests, depending on the size and scope of the infestation.
+Examples range from using household washers and dryers to portable heating devices, steamers, and heat chambers.

 Whole room heat treatment is used by pest control professionals as a solution for severe pest infestations.
 The process involves gradually heating a structure or space to temperatures high enough to kill all bed bugs or other insects that have invaded that area.